The Gatehouse Logo

 How this service helps our guests

-The confidential Counselling Service is delivered by a fully BACP registered Counsellor operates for four hours a week and can be either face to face, online or over the phone as this flexibility allows both privacy and equal access for all.
+The confidential Counselling Service operates for four hours a week and can be either face to face, online or over the phone as this flexibility allows both privacy and equal access for all.

 There is a high prevalence of a history of trauma in the homeless population, 77% for men and 85% for women (Goodman, Saxe, & Harvey 1991; Roos et al., 2013).